WellWired Journal

 - "Write a simple family plan for handling scam phone calls."

-- "Draft a message I can send to relatives about voice cloning scams."
+- "Draft a short text message to warn my family about voice scams."

-- "Suggest a safe family code word system."
+- "Suggest five good ideas for a secret family code word."

 These pages can help you build AI awareness and stay safe.